Codecademy/docs/content/swiftui/concepts/tables/tables.md

 ---

-**Table** in SwiftUI is a structure that allows us to create and display collections of data in columns and rows.
-Many datasets have a tabular structure and can be efficiently presented in a table format.
-If the number of rows exceeds the available space, `Table` will enable vertical scrolling automatically.
-Additionally, on macOS, horizontal scrolling is available when the number of columns exceeds the view's width.
+**`Table`** in SwiftUI is a container that enables the creation and presentation of data collections in a tabular format, organized into columns and rows.
+It is a valuable tool for displaying datasets that have a structured, grid-like layout.
+When the number of rows exceeds the available vertical space, the `Table` component will automatically enable vertical scrolling to ensure all data is accessible.
+Moreover, on macOS, horizontal scrolling becomes available when the number of columns exceeds the width of the view.

 ## Creating a Table